 Data analysis doesn’t seem to come with any real incremental depth as you move up through the tiers.
-The Enterprise package does offer social data, which the other tiers don’t.
-This does sound slightly misleading: rather than having anything to do with social media, it will provide you with some social profiling on your recipients.
+The Enterprise package does offer social media data, which the other tiers don’t.
+This does sound slightly misleading: rather than having anything to do with social media, it will provide you with some social media profiling on your recipients.

 Probably the most common claim of bulk email service providers is how easy they are to use.
 And do you know what?
 They usually are, and Campaign Monitor is no exception to this.

 When you log in, it invites you to get straight in and start designing an email.
 The templates are a useful guide to the finished product you could be sending: it really is as easy as swapping out their content for your own.
 The instructions are clear, concise and friendly, without being patronizing.